Precigenetic/CancerHawk/README.md

 (scRNA-seq means RNA sequencing at single-cell level, i.e. each cell has its own RNA sequencing, and the cells are identified by a pkey called 'cellular barcode' and it is just a string with A's T's G's and C's.)

 See you on the other side.

+FOR THE LOVE OF GOD.
+DO NOT USE R CODE IN THIS REPO.
+ONLY PYTHON.
+OR ANY OTHER LANGUAGE.